Monday, May 30, 2016

 installing the work-surface and hanging a couple cheap battery powered touch-lights,

 and my mobile hobby station is ready to go at a moment's notice.

 And when it isn't that moment, the whole thing quietly curls up out of the way, doesn't need feeding and never craps on the floor.

-In the end, the proportions of the trunk are a little off, It's just a little too wide across the hinge line for the height, but that was dictated by the size of the various plastic bins and apparently the designers of said bins didn't bother consulting with me before settling on dimensions.
+In the end, the proportions of the trunk are a little off for a real steamer trunk, It's just a little too wide across the hinge line for the height, but that was dictated by the size of the various plastic bins and apparently the designers of said bins didn't bother consulting with me before settling on dimensions.

 Maybe changing out those whimpy latches for something more period and adding some big leather strap-handles will help, but I'm not sure I really managed to pull off the steamer-trunk look here.

 But hey!
 So far it functions just as hoped and that's a good thing.

 I've been happily using my mobile hobby station for nearly 4 years now, but I am still putting up with the crappy latches! . . .

 But I did ditch the cheap "closet lights".
 They may be just fine for picking out the right frock to wear for the day, but they just weren't up to the task of lighting up a work-area.

 I replaced them with a single LED strip light.
 I don't remember anymore how many lumens it is, but it is significantly brighter than the two closet-lights.